camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 ![Operate](test_1/test-1-operate.png)

-Attention: When the test is finished, you have to stop as soon as possible the cluster.
+Attention: When the test is finished, you must stop the cluster as soon as possible.
 Because Multiple pods are created to execute service tasks.
 If you don't stop these workers, they will continue to process

 Note: To access this log after the creation, do a